MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Sandboxing

 We just saw how we can mess with EPT/NPT entries to manipulate data exposed to the guest; you can also isolate memory regions and control read, write, and execute access coming from the region.
 This serves as the basis for some current EDR, software containerization, or reverse engineering/dynamic analysis solutions.
 KVM's EPT/NPT capability is used by Intel Kata and Docker Desktop to isolate containers.
-The concept behind ForteVisor's NPT sandbox is similar to Bromium's LAVA tool.
+The concept behind AetherVisor's NPT sandbox is similar to Bromium's LAVA tool.

 #### intercepting out-of-module execution

-ForteVisor's sandboxing feature isolates a memory region by disabling execute for its pages in the **"Primary"** nCR3 context.
+AetherVisor's sandboxing feature isolates a memory region by disabling execute for its pages in the **"Primary"** nCR3 context.
 The sandboxed pages behave the same way as NPT hooked pages, but a third nCR3, named **"sandbox"**, is used for sandboxed pages instead of the **"shadow"** nCR3.
 Whenever RIP leaves a sandbox region, the following events occur:

 1. #NPF is thrown